No expiration date

 The full itinerary will allow you explore landmarks, such as the Galway Cathedral, Courthouse Square, Lynch's Castle, St. Nicholas' Church, the Latin Quarter, the Spanish Parade and the Hall of the Red Earl archaeology site.

-(NB: Discount tickets to St Nicholas' Church is confined to the morning Tours as the church closes at 4pm!)
+(NB: Discount tickets to St Nicholas' Church is confined to the 10am morning Tours)

 History, Heritage & Culture